edward-20/edward-20/README.md

 - 🔭 I’m currently working on a journal web application and COOL Compiler.
 - 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to collaborate on anything and everything.
-- 🤔 I’m looking for help with Supabase and to configure triggers.
+- 🤔 I’m looking for help with climbing.
 - 💬 Ask me about anything.
 I'll try my best to help :)
 - 📫 How to reach me: ed.lim199@gmail.com
 - 😄 Pronouns: He/Him